asmacdo/operator-sdk/website/content/en/docs/user-guide.md

+---
-# Operator SDK User Guide
+title: Golang Operator SDK User Guide
+linkTitle: Golang User Guide
+weight: 20
+---

 This guide walks through an example of building a simple memcached-operator using the operator-sdk CLI tool and controller-runtime library API.
 To learn how to use Ansible or Helm to create an operator, see the [Ansible Operator User Guide][ansible_user_guide] or the [Helm Operator User Guide][helm_user_guide].
 The rest of this document will show how to program an operator in Go.